Kridhi5/BUSA3007/README.md

     F -->|Yes| G[File verified as authentic]
     F -->|No| H[File integrity compromised]
 ```
 The flowchart above shows that the user uploads a file, file is hased using SHA-256, hash and metadata are stored on chain.
-Any future file can be rehashed and verified against the blockchain record.
+Any future file can be rehashed and verified against the blockchain record.The contract provides read - only access.

 ## Development & Limitations
 * The system runs on a local Hardhat blockchain.